Commutativity in the Algorithmic Lovasz Local Lemma: Background and preliminaries

 \subsection{Algorithmic LLL conditions}

 In this section we formulate sufficient conditions under which a flawless object will be guaranteed to exist.
 The conditions involve two vectors, $\lambda$ and $\mu$.
-Roughly speaking, $\lambda$ characterizes resampling oracles and $\mu$ characterizes graph $(F,\sim)$.
+Roughly speaking, $\lambda$ characterizes sampling oracles and $\mu$ characterizes graph $(F,\sim)$.

 \begin{definition} The pair $(\rho,\sim)$ is said to satisfy Algorithmic LLL conditions if there exist vectors $\lambda,\mu\in\mathbb R^{|F|}$ such that